hartleyblakey/raytracer/README.md

 - Builds a simple BVH around the triangle positions and extra data, based on the first 2.5 articles of "Build A BVH" by Jacco Bikker

 - Raytraces the bvh in a compute shader
-  - Basic path tracing with HDRI environment
+  - Basic MIS path tracing with HDRI environment sampling, GGX specular, and lambertian diffuse.
   - Khronos PBR Neutral Tone Mapper for easy comparison with other renderers
   - Depth of field
-  - No texture samplers, all textures are nearest filtered
+  - No texture samplers, all textures are manually bilinear filtered
   - Two UV sets supported per GLTF primitive

 - Simple first person fly cam